irev/irev/README.md

 ## About Me

-- 🎓 BEng in Computer Engineering on progress
 - 🧑‍💻 Software Developer since 2016, Back-End most time
 - 💼 Currently working at <a href="#">Communication Department</a>
 </br>